Position Title: Program Coordinator

 - Uses the internet and industry publications to collect information on the energy sector and programming and strategies for the region.

-- Prepares monthly, quarterly and annual reports and periodic success stories in addition to other articles for USEA and program-specific publications.
+- Prepares monthly, quarterly and annual reports and periodic success stories in addition to other articles for USEA and program-specific publications as assigned.

 - Performs all other duties as assigned.

-- Bachelor’s degree in International Studies, Political Science, Energy and Environment, or a related field
+- Bachelor’s degree in Earth Sciences, Geology, Energy and Environment, Political Science, International Studies or a related field

 - Excellent written, verbal, and cross-cultural communication skills